-Mike Coombs is in his tenth season at the helm of the Newport Gulls since taking over as field manager during the 2005 season.
-Coombs owns a career regular-season record of 256-121 and has guided the Gulls to three NECBL titles (2005, 2009 and 2012) during his tenure.
+In 2015, Mike Coombs enters his 11th season at the helm of the Newport Gulls since taking over as field manager during the 2005 season.
+Coombs owns a career regular-season record of 281-138 and has guided the Gulls to four NECBL titles (2005, 2009, 2012 and 2014) during his tenure.
 Under Coombs, the Newport Gulls have become the winningest franchise in league history, and in 2012 were ranked as the overall No. 1 summer collegiate team nationally by Perfect Game USA.
-Coombs also owns a 36-12 all-time postseason record, giving him an NECBL-best 323-152 overall win-loss record as manager, a .680 winning percentage.
+Coombs also owns a 42-14 all-time postseason record, giving him an NECBL-best 323-152 overall win-loss record as manager, a .680 winning percentage.

 In 2012, Coombs led the Gulls to the best record in the NECBL at 31-10 during the regular season.
 Going 6-1 in the postseason, the Gulls defeated the Danbury Westerners, two games to none, for Newport's league-record fifth Fay Vincent, Sr. Cup.
 Coombs was also the manager for the Eastern Division All-Star Team.

-In 2011, Coombs led the Gulls to 29-13 record, the best in the NECBL, during the regular season, and again managed his division's team at the All-Star Game.
-The Gulls earned another Eastern Division regular season title before the Gulls were defeated by the Laconia Muskrats in the first round of the NECBL playoffs.
+In 2011, Coombs led the Gulls to 29-13 record, the best in the NECBL during the regular season, and again managed his division's team at the All-Star Game.
+The Gulls earned another Eastern Division regular season title before they were defeated by the Laconia Muskrats in the first round of the NECBL playoffs.

 In 2010, Coombs guided the Gulls to a 27-15 record and another division crown during the regular season.
 The Gulls swept the Muskrats in the first round of the playoffs before losing to the eventual NECBL Champion North Shore Navigators in the Eastern Division Championship Series.